Great-Side-Projects/scim-service-server/README.md

 ## Read Account Details: GET /Users/{id}

-Your SCIM 2.0 API must support fetching of users by user id.

 If we don't find a user, we return a HTTP status 404 ("Not found") with SCIM error message.